Campus Trans Resources

 While on campus, students and employees may elect to use a name other than their legal name.
 The legal name will still be used for official transcripts, financial aid documents, payroll, and other instances where a legal name is required by law or university policy.
 This option is available to all students, staff, and faculty.

 Students may use a "Preferred Name" on campus that is different than their legal name.
 To access this option, contact Luke Jensen, Director of the LGBT Equity Center.
 You will be presented a form that you must fill in and sign.
-(International students may obtain the form from the Office of International Services.)
+(International students may contact Katrina Knudson in the International Student and Scholar Services.)
 After completing the form, it must be filed in the Office of the Registrar.
 The form will explain the terms and conditions under which the preferred name will be used; however, there may be instances of its use that are not clear from the form itself.